Image & Video APIs

 Delivering assets through an integrated CMS

-Once the web administrators have set up the transformations for optimization and personalization for the various types of content, the content editors handle asset insertion within the CMS.
+Once you've set up the transformations for optimization and personalization for the various types of content, the content editors handle asset insertion within the CMS.

 Insert a personalized asset